-My plan, which I got out of the book ‘Easy Toilet Training’ was to demonstrate the process myself, get dolly to ‘demonstrate’ it by pouring water down her backside while she sat on the toilet (Luke loved this!) and then say to Luke, ‘Your turn now.’
+My plan, which I got out of the book ‘Easy Toilet Training’ was to demonstrate the process myself, get a dolly to ‘demonstrate’ it by pouring water down her backside while she sat on the toilet (Luke loved this!), and then say to Luke, ‘Your turn now.’

 While he sat, I read him a book.
 I think I must have read him 20 books on day 1 of potty training!

 Then he had to climb down, and I helped him put on his undies (he doesn’t seem to have to dexterity to do this himself yet).

 He has to balance on the stool, wash his hands, and then dry them and flush the toilet.

 Then he gets a lolly.
 The book said you can cut a jelly bean up into eight pieces so they’re not high on sugar all day long.
 Instead, they get a little ‘hit’ to keep them motivated and happy.

 Day 1 of Potty Training

 One of the first obstacles we tackled was the issue of shorts.

 Like his Daddy, my little man is one of routine.

 He likes things to be exactly the same every day.